 Example for dry expansion

 Naturally, even ammonia-based systems are not always implemented as flooded systems.
-For example, suppose we have to choose a combination of valves for liquid injection and a motorised expansion valve for an evaporator with dry expansion and electrical defrosting.
+For example, suppose we have to choose a combination of valves for liquid injection and a motorized expansion valve for an evaporator with dry expansion and electrical defrosting.
 The 20mm / ¾" nominal diameter pipes should be implemented as DIN 2448 weld spigots.
 The system will also need lateral connections for a sight glass and a drainage connection or manometer.
 The four-module valve station ICF 20‑4‑14A with order number 027L3095 is the ideal choice for this application.
-It has two shut-off valves at entry and exit and comes equipped with a motorised expansion valve protected by a filter module.
-This arrangement makes the motorised valve as easy-to-service as possible and greatly reduces downtime.
+It has two shut-off valves at entry and exit and comes equipped with a motorized expansion valve protected by a filter module.
+This arrangement makes the motorized valve as easy-to-service as possible and greatly reduces downtime.
 Such a module can be controlled using an EKC 315 regulator.
-With pressure and temperature sensors at the outlet from the evaporator, the EKC always finds the optimum superheating value and regulates the motorised valve in the ICF station as appropriate.
+With pressure and temperature sensors at the outlet from the evaporator, the EKC always finds the optimum superheating value and regulates the motorized valve in the ICF station as appropriate.

 Possible application examples are legion and could be continued almost without limit.